 The VA does a great job with medical support, and there are resources here to help vets reintegrate to civilian life, but that is very tough to do living under a bridge or in a tent village.

-Pray for us as we travel to Kansas City tomorrow to tour the community up there, to see what we can learn to do something similar in Tulsa.
+Several weeks ago I drove up Kansas City to tour the tiny home community up there, to see what we can learn to do something similar in Tulsa.

 Veterans Community Project Update

 Well, I have continued to stir the Tulsa pot to generate support for a transitional housing community of tiny homes for homeless veterans here in Tulsa, Oklahoma.

 Last week I attended our City council meeting, and met briefly afterwards with councilman Cas Fahler, and told him what I am trying to do.
 I asked him if the City might potentially get behind this project, and he bluntly asked: What do you need from the City?
 I said: Could you donate the land for this on a bus route so guys can get to work?
 His response was encouraging: ‘ I can’t speak for the rest of counctl, but we definitely have land available, do you have a site plan?’
 Last week I did not, but I contacted our architect from work, the legendary Joel Collins and asked if he might be willing to donate his services to this project, and he said :”Sure, send me the info.”